Frequently Asked Questions¶

 How does atoti compare with pandas?¶

-atoti stores can handle more data than pandas DataFrame. pandas can start to slow down with datasets larger than a few GBs while atoti scales more efficiently.
+atoti tables can handle more data than pandas DataFrame. pandas can start to slow down with datasets larger than a few GBs while atoti scales more efficiently.

-Using atoti, you can build an advanced data model using joins between stores.
+Using atoti, you can build an advanced data model using joins between tables.
 The data is not duplicated like when you perform a merge in pandas.

 atoti has embedded interactive data visualization tools to give you quick insights.